err53/ocac-python-club/notes/week-1.md

 1. Write a program to display the current date and time.
 1. Write a program to find the index of the first space in the text a user `input`s.

+In future homework assignments, use of `input` and `print` will be expected wherever possible